Mysterious, esoteric, and ancient in origin, tarot and oracle cards are steadily increasing in popularity.

 There’s a multitude of deck themes out there – angels, vampires, animals, fairies, mermaids, mythological tales, goddesses, voodoo, shamans, unicorns … you name it and you’ll probably find a deck related to it.

 I know this all may sound overwhelming (it most certainly was for me!).
 But my advice is to start small.
-There are numerous well-known decks out there which tend to tick most boxes.
+There are numerous well-known decks out there that tend to tick most boxes.
 I recommend starting out by researching those.
 You can look within your local bookstore or new age store.
 Alternatively, look online on places such as Amazon or Book Depository for some good deals.

 Here are some decks I recommend that I either possess or have heard good things about: